March 2024

 The treasurer shall:

-• Receive all monies collected or borrowed by the congregation and/or Trinity-St. John Lutheran School.
+• Document all monies collected or borrowed by the congregation, Sunday School, Youth Group, and/or Trinity-St. John Lutheran School.

 • All monies and commercial papers of the congregation and/or Trinity-St. John Lutheran School as such shall be kept and disbursed by the treasurer.